parnaljoshi/MENdel/README.md

 5. **Parameter explanation**

    The parameters are explained below.
 Each parameter is delimited by a space.
 Parameter values should not have spaces; if you want to put spaces in the output file name, the name should be in quotes, e.g. "output File.csv".
 Parameter values (including strings) do not have to be in quotes, except for the output file name exception.
-All parameters values can be kept to default with the exception of output file name, gen input type and gen input
+All parameters values can be kept to default with the exception of output file name, gen input type, and gen input

    |**Parameter        |Accepted Values|Default|Explanation** |
    |-----------------  |---------------|-------|--------------|